PnTsoi/cse15l-lab-reports/Lab-Report-2/lab-report-2-week-4.md

 ## Second symptom: infinite loop after end of file

 The initial test-file.md causes this failure because there is an end line symbol at the end of the file, causing the program to stuck in infinite loop.
-For this and the first symptom, I used one commit for both of them.
 Do note that test-file3.md looks a lot like test-file2.md on github, but if you actually download the 2 files down into your computer, you'll see that test-file3.md has a end line character at the end of the file.
 This character is also what causes the symptom.
 [Link to the test that induce the failure](https://github.com/PnTsoi/markdown-parser/blob/main/test-file3.md)

 This is the code change to fix this bug: